AI knowledge base programs for customer support in Threat Intelligence

 Static-only limits

-- Teams lack clear insight into which articles resolve issues or cause escalations.
+- Teams lack visibility into which articles resolved investigations or triggered escalations to Tier 2.

 Brainfish program advantages

-- Answers appear in-product based on page, role, and tenant context.
+- Answers appear inside alert, case, and dashboard views based on role, tenant, and investigation context.

-- Docs sync from source systems so playbooks and procedures stay aligned with new releases.
+- Docs sync from your runbooks and product content, keeping procedures aligned with new rules and connectors.

-- Analytics show resolved intents, failed searches, and gaps that guide improvements.
+- Analytics reveal resolved intents, failed searches, and gaps so owners can prioritize the highest impact improvements.

 When is an AI knowledge base program most valuable?

-The program is most valuable when Threat Intelligence demand scales faster than support capacity.
+The program delivers the most value when Threat Intelligence demand and change outpace your Support and CX capacity.

-- Complex, regulated onboarding journeys for MSSPs and large enterprise Threat Intelligence customers.
+- Complex, regulated onboarding journeys across SOC teams, compliance officers, and executive stakeholders in Threat Intelligence programs.

 How do I set up the program?